 - Stack the potato slices on top of one another into the muffin pan, lightly brushing every second slice with the oil mix.

 - Bake the stacks until lightly browned on the edges, 25 to 30 minutes.

 Food Photography and Styling: I had trouble thinking of any larger context to show these stacks in so I decided to go very close and let the food speak for itself.
 The thyme sprigs helped create a focal point and their color complemented the bright orange well.
-I laid my curved fork on the plate next to them to keep the plate from looking too naked and also to help guide the viewer’s eye into the frame.
-I again lit the set straight from the side.
+I laid my curved fork on the plate next to them to keep the plate from looking too naked and also to help guide the viewer’s eye into the frame and add a bit of movement.
+I again lit the set straight from the side with my trusty strobe.

 For info on what type of camera and lighting equipment I used head on over to my FAQ page.